WkStatisticsRoad/HTMTextExtract/README.md

 # Datasets
 Geo-Terminology Relatedness Dataset: A benchmark dataset in the geoscience field.

+trainGeoscientificDatasetNames: The geoscientific dataset names are used for HTM model training.

 Geoscientific Dataset Names: Contains 12,642 dataset names from the ChinaGEOSS Data Sharing Network and the National Earth System Science Data Center.
 The dataset names are segmented using the NLPIR tool.